smmaurer/api-demo/README.md

 # Introduction to APIs

-Guest lecture for UC Berkeley [CP 255](https://github.com/waddell/urban-informatics-and-visualization) - Urban Informatics
+Guest lecture for UC Berkeley [CP255 Urban Informatics](https://github.com/waddell/urban-informatics-and-visualization)
 October 3, 2016 (revised from 2015)

 This demo introduces [APIs](https://en.wikipedia.org/wiki/Application_programming_interface), which are code-based interfaces that allow outside developers to interact with a piece of software.
 We'll focus primarily on data-access APIs that operate over the web.
 In class we'll use Python to connect to a variety of APIs, from earthquake feeds and geocoders to public social media posts.

-#### Before class
+### Before class

 1. **Save the notebook file to your computer**